-Marketing Without a Strategy Is Expensive (Here’s How to Fix That!)
+Marketing Without a Strategy Is Expensive, So Here’s How to Fix That!

 Why Marketing Often Feels Like a Scramble